nvarabioff/data-eng-zoomcamp/1_terraform_gcp/README.md

    b.
 From terminal, run `sudo shutdown now`.

    c.
 Once you restart the instance, it will have a new external IP.
 Update the `HostName` in `~/.ssh/config` file accordingly.

+## Video 1.4.2:  Using Github Codespaces

+1. Create a new repository on Github (public with README)

+2. Go to Codespaces tab and create a new codespace.
+Select the repo you just created.

+3. Once the codespace is created, you can see a VSCode environment in your browser.

+4. Open in VSCode desktop by clicking the nav bar at the top left.

+5. Make sure GitHub Codespaces VSCode extension is installed.

+6. There are many packages and libraries installed (eg. Python, Docker) and you can download others using normal CLI downloads (eg. Terraform.
+Jupyter notebooks).

+7. You can git commit and push changes to the repo from the codespace UI.